Permutation class

-In the study of permutations and permutation patterns, a permutation class is a set $C$ of permutations such that every pattern within a permutation in $C$ is also in $C$.
+In the study of permutations and permutation patterns, a permutation class is a set $C$ of permutations for which every pattern within a permutation in $C$ is also in $C$.
 In other words, a permutation class is a hereditary property of permutations, or a downset in the permutation pattern order.
 A permutation class may also be known as a pattern class, closed class, or simply class of permutations.

 Every permutation class can be defined by the minimal permutations which do not lie inside it, its basis.
 A principal permutation class is a class whose basis consists of only a single permutation.
 Thus, for instance, the stack-sortable permutations form a principal permutation class, defined by the forbidden pattern 231.
 However, some other permutation classes have bases with more than one pattern or even with infinitely many patterns.

 A permutation class that does not include all permutations is called proper.

 In the late 1980s, Richard Stanley and Herbert Wilf conjectured that for every proper permutation class $C$, there is some constant $K$ such that the number $|C_n|$ of length-$n$ permutations in the class is upper bounded by $K^n$.
 This was known as the Stanley–Wilf conjecture until it was proved by Adam Marcus and Gábor Tardos.